No escape, no control: A 'Severance' keyboard is coming soon

 One answer could be to use the trackball, launch a new terminal window and kill the process from there.

-• rbanffy a day ago
+• rbanffy 3 months ago

 Are there any good tutorials on how to design mechanical keyboard PCBs?